-In comparison, Tables 19 and 20 showed predicted operational noise levels of 40 dBA (neutral weather) and 47 dBA (adverse weather) at the Olive Downs homestead.
+In comparison, Tables 19 and 20 of this report showed predicted operational noise levels of 39 dBA (neutral weather) and 46 dBA (adverse weather) at the Olive Downs homestead.
 Accordingly, the Project would be the primary noise contribution at the Olive Downs homestead.

-Accordingly, Whitehaven WS intends to reach a mutually beneficial agreement with the land owner regarding acoustic treatment of the building or other suitable measures.
+Accordingly, Whitehaven WS intends to reach a mutually beneficial agreement with the land owner.